evergreendong/food-menu-service-ci-cd/README.md

-# 🚀 Food Menu Service - CI/CD on AWS
+# 🚀 Automated CI/CD Pipeline for Containerized Applications on AWS

 ## 📌 Overview